The best time to visit the gallery to view or buy sculpture suitable for the garden, is from May to September.

 Most sculptures will benefit from being placed on an appropriate base or plinth, providing additional height and security.
 This will also help to give the sculpture a better scale when viewed in context with the external landscape, buildings and trees.
 All sculpture tends to look smaller outside.
 And where possible, site sculpture in a bright, sunny spot away from tree debris and overhanging branches which may cause the sculpture to become damaged or discoloured.

 All outdoor sculpture will attract spider's webs, algae and bird droppings.
 Complex shapes and textured surfaces are harder to keep clean, so it is advisable to consider the medium and the potential maintenance at the outset.
 Smooth surfaces, bronze and hard types of stone are generally easily cleaned with a damp, lint-free cloth, or a soft brush.
-Never use chemicals to clean sculpture as these can cause damage to the patina and the surface.
+Never use chemicals to clean sculpture as this can cause damage to the patina and the surface.

 For further advice on buying or installing sculpture in the garden, please get in touch.